orbitalquark/textadept/doc/manual.md

 ### Replace in Selection

 By default, "Replace All" replaces all text in the buffer.
-Selecting a contiguous block of text and then "Replace All" replaces all text in the selection.
+Selecting a continuous block of text and then "Replace All" replaces all text in the selection.

 ### Find in Files